 \subsection{Feature Set in Comparison}

 \rot[1]{\hbox to1em{\hss\rotatebox[origin=br]{-50}{#1}}}

-Here, we compare \schemename's features and properties to other DPI schemes for ANNs.
-Table~\ref{tab:featuresetcomparison} shows that \schemename{} compares positively to these other schemes concerning the provided feature set.
-As mentioned above, SGX (one of the most common TEEs) constituted a severe memory bottleneck until recently, leading to paging artifacts and immense performance losses.
+Here, we compare \schemename's features and properties to other DPI schemes for ANNs. \autoref{tab:featuresetcomparison} shows that \schemename{} compares positively to these other schemes concerning the provided feature set.
+We explain the compared features: An activation functions is pure if it is not modified to be suitable for MPC techniques.
+Off-the-shelf models are conventionally trained models without tuning for the DPI setting.
+Convenient model-loading means out-of-the-box model usage from frameworks like PyTorch or TensorFlow.
+CR abbreviates constant number of communications rounds and CV communication volume with respect to the number of layer-transitions — in the model architecture — from linear to non-linear and vice versa.
+The cryptographic building blocks from GNNP would also fully support Constant CRs and Constant CVs if the scheme supported the offline pre-processing model, and the implementation would sacrifice the streaming feature.

+The categorization into Optional, Full, Limited and No support arises from the critical path through the inference process.
+If a scheme supports offline pre-computation, the categorization is based on the online phase.
+Optional support means that the Scheme can suppress a feature in favor of performance or other requirements.
+Thus, optional support is in general stronger than full support.
+Limited support means that a feature is only partially supported, e.g., \slalom{} and \goten{} can only accelerate the linear layers of a model on the GPU and must communicate with the TEE for all non-linear layers.

+Many frameworks do not use TEEs, which may be since SGX (one of the most common TEEs) constituted a severe memory bottleneck until recently.
+This has led to paging artifacts and immense performance losses.